VirginiaMajuelos/Arcade-Game-Project/README.md

 ## Instructions:

-Use the arrow keysboard to move the player around the board with the goal to save all the citizens as possible by fight enemies.
+Use the arrow keysboard to move Hulk around the board with the goal of saving from the enemies as many citizens as possible.

 Bonus:

-1.Green potion: buff the speed player<br>
+1.Green potion: buff the speed of the player.<br>
-2.Yellow potion: nerf the speed enemies.<br>
+2.Yellow potion: nerf the speed of the enemies.<br>
 3.Thanos glove: eliminate all the enemies on the screen.<br>

-Score:<br>
+Score:

-Nº citizens saved<br>
+Nº citizens saved.<br>
-Nº citizens eliminated<br>
+Nº citizens eliminated.<br>
 Nº enemies eliminated.<br>

 If you lose you can play again.